-• Describe what is currently planned to be done (planned actions may, and are usually not, the same as what is actually occurring).
-1 How do the planned actions vary from what is actually being done? • What would you like to be done? ı What is the minimum performance level you will accept?
+• Describe what is currently planned to be done (planned actions may, and are usually not same as what is actually occurring). • How do the planned actions vary from what is actually being done?
+What would you like to be done?
+What is the minimum performance level you will accept?

+2. e same service dealt with in the question number 1, name several outputs that could be used to the quality of service or performance desired.

 a.

 b.

 c.

 d.

 e.

-3. For th e same service, identify resources that could be used to specify the quality of service or mance desired.
+3. e same service, identify resources that could be used to specify the quality of service or nance desired.

-3. For th

-3. For the

-3. For the performance of the perfo mance desired.

-3. For the performance of the perfo mance desired.
+a.

+b.

+c.

+d.

+e.